 - Possess a current EMT certification in the State of California

-- If Out of County, must submit 6-hour Paramedic Accreditation from Palomar College.
+- If you completed your AEMT course outside San Diego County, you must submit 6-hour Paramedic Accreditation Workshop from Palomar College.

 - Have valid NREMT-AEMT card

-- Submit a live-scan criminal background check for the County of San Diego.
-(Live Scans cannot be performed at San Diego County EMS)
+- Submit a Live Scan criminal background check for the County of San Diego

 - Submit the EMT and AEMT Initial Application